Author: Jan Scholten

 They tend to ask far too much of themselves.
 Their expectations are impossible to to live up to, even for an experienced person.
 With these kinds of expectations the project is doomed to fail even before it starts.
 They know this deep inside and that is why they see their task as a great mountain looming up in front of them.
 They are not being realistic about their own talents or about the situation itself.
 The task is either too ambitious for their limited capabilities, or they have overestimated their talent.
 It is very difficult for them to make a down to earth start and then see how far they get.

 Their attitude alternates between two extremes: one moment they want to make a start and the next moment they want to give up.
 The balance goes up and down like a yoyo.

 They feel very tortured by their inability to decide.
 They feel as if they will never make it, as if they will always fail.

 The prefix belonging to this stage is ‘pre’ as in preparations, everything that precedes the real action.

-DD Stage 4: has also made a start with his plans but he has not thought it through yet.
+DD Stage 4: has also made a start with his plans, but he hasn’t thought it through yet.
 They start their task without much preparation.

-Stage 5 has severe doubts whether he will or will not undertake his chosen task.
+Stage 5 has strong doubts whether he will or won’t undertake his chosen task.
 The changeability is more an alternating state of mind between doing it or not doing it, an alternation between two poles.